Patrick Bissell: Drug use and death

 Bissell started using drugs at a very young age, including shooting up with heroin, and consumed large amounts throughout the course of his life.
-Because of this, he developed something of a tolerance.
+He started drinking at age ten and was shooting up heroin by thirteen.
+Because of this, he developed great tolerance.
+His ferocious appetite for drugs allowed him to show stellar results and tackle his roles with almost no rehearsal.
 He was arrested in 1981 in Bloomington, Indiana, and charged with public intoxication, disorderly conduct and pushing a policeman.
-He was given a 30-day jail sentence.
+He initially given a 30-day jail sentence and fined $100.
 However, a plea bargain was made whereby the judge ordered him to arrange to give a performance at Indiana University with the proceeds to be given to charity.

 In 1984, company officials from the American Ballet Theatre consulted with experts on drug addiction and found a therapist for him.
 The following year, a condition of his continued employment by the company was that he undergo regular urine tests.
-The tests were held weekly with results 95 percent negative, however lapses were penalized with fines.
+The tests were held weekly with results 95 percent negative, however lapses were only penalized with fines.

 In 1987, he spent five weeks at the Betty Ford Clinic in California for intensive therapy, completing the treatment in August.
 Prior to entering the clinic he had injured his foot and was thus prevented from going on the American Ballet Theatre's fall tour.
 Around the holidays that year, he was so broke he had to borrow money for groceries.

-Bissell was found dead at his apartment in Hoboken, New Jersey on December 29, at the age of 30.
+Bissell was found dead at his apartment in Hoboken, New Jersey on December 29, 1987 at the age of 30.
 At the time of his death, he was engaged to fellow dancer at the American Ballet Theatre, soloist Amy Rose, and had planned to rejoin the company the following month.
-His family and Gelsey Kirkland blamed his drug use on the "highly competitive dance world in New York City".